HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # 2022-08:
 ## -08-14:
 * Linking more possible collaborators in order to build out an Adress Management network that is interested in the DefData ("Definitieve Data") aspects of DataIntegrity and Election Integrity.
+* investigate: PRs as a Transclusion, more deeply since this is an obvious capability that should be in a SVC system
 ## -08-11:
 * Considering e-wallet collaborations for Identity apps that need better Address information.
 * * this may well fit into the proposed Voting Initiatives Laboratory infrastructure